 Roger Duvoisin’s pictures in soft blue half-tones with brilliant splashes of yellow and red emphasize the gaiety and humor as well as the poetic quality of the text.

 All the wonder and delight a child feels in a snowfall is caught in the pages of this book — the frost ferns on the window sill, the snow man in the yard and the mystery and magic of a new white world.

 Snowflakes are falling — and this cool new 8 x 8 in the Smithsonian nonfiction line tells young readers why!

 When does it snow?
 Why is snow white?
 How do we know no two snowflakes are alike?
 (Hint: the proof is in the photographs, first made in the 1890s!)

 With full-color photographs and the Smithsonian’s famous Wilson Bentley snowflake photos, this new Curious About title looks at the science behind snow, and the history of record-setting blizzards and snowstorms — plus how people have fun in the snow!

 Winter Unit Study

-In addition to offering recommendations for fire safety books that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and in-class safety unit study resources!
-You can find these fun books for kids at your local library or purchase through the affiliate links provided for your convenience.
+In addition to offering recommendations for snow childrens books that kids will love and learn from, I’ve teamed up with some fellow bloggers to offer you homeschool and classroom unit study resources about winter!
+The following resources may contain affiliate links.